 Project Development History, Status and Next Steps: A locally preferred alternative (LPA) was selected in August 2015, and adopted into the fiscally constrained long-range transportation plan in January 2016.
 The project entered Small Starts Project Development in September 2018.
-The environmental review process is expected to be completed by March 2019 with issuance of a Finding of No Significant Impact.
-UTA anticipates receipt of a Small Starts Grant Agreement in December 2019, and the start of revenue service in January 2022.
+The environmental review process was completed on February 2019 with issuance of a Finding of No Significant Impact.
+UTA anticipates receipt of a Small Starts Grant Agreement in September 2020, and the start of revenue service in August 2022.